 How Does Radiation Therapy Cause Hair Loss?

-Radiation therapy, also known as radiotherapy, can cause hair loss (alopecia) in the area of the body being treated.
+Radiation therapy, also known as radiotherapy, can cause hair loss (alopecia) in the area of the body being treated and under radiation exposure.
 While targeting and killing the cancer cells, the radiation also damages some healthy cells around them.
 This damage disrupts the normal hair growth cycle, leading to the shedding of hair in the affected region.
-The severity of hair loss can vary based on factors such as dosage and duration of radiation treatment and the specific area of the body receiving radiation.
+Hair loss can usually start within 1 to 3 weeks after the first radiation therapy session.

-Is Radiation Therapy Hair Loss Permanent?
+Is Hair Loss From Radiotherapy Permanent?

 The good news is that radiation therapy-induced hair loss is usually temporary.
 The damaged hair follicles will become inactive during treatment, causing hair to thin and fall out.
 However, most follicles are not permanently destroyed.
 Once radiation therapy ends, the follicles typically start growing new hair again within a few months.